ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 This script performs the following steps:

 #.
-Collects the map from each OSD host.
+Collect the map from each OSD host.
 #.
-Rebuilds the store.
+Rebuild the store.
 #.
-Fills the entities in the keyring file with appropriate capabilities.
+Fill the entities in the keyring file with appropriate capabilities.
 #.
-Replaces the corrupted store on ``mon.foo`` with the recovered copy.
+Replace the corrupted store on ``mon.foo`` with the recovered copy.

 Known limitations